mixelpixel/ngrok_and_http-server/README.md

 33. Your HTML page is now visible at this URL: https://202c6e30.ngrok.io/project_folder/helloWorld.html
 34. Add another header element to your HTML file and save the file.
 35. Did your web page update on the fly?
 How cool is that!!
-36. NOTE: if you named your HTML file, "index.html" ngrok is smart enough to know to display the file.
+36. NOTE: If you named your HTML file, "index.html" ngrok is smart enough to know to display the file.
 37. If you change the name of your HTML to something other than "index.html," ngrok will display the directory contents - gve it a try!

 <p align="right"><a href="#index">Index</a></p>